Page sequencing error: SC directs manual evaluation of NEET-UG aspirant's answer script

 A bench of Justices B V Nagarathna and K V Viswanathan ordered the result of evaluation to be placed on record.

-"He will have the satisfaction of getting his papers manually checked," the bench said.
+"He (petitioner) will have the satisfaction of getting his papers manually checked," the bench said.

-The aspirant said claimed wrong sequencing of pages in the NEET-UG question paper.
+The aspirant claimed wrong sequencing of pages in the NEET-UG question paper.

 Additional Solicitor General Archana Pathak Dave, appearing for the respondents, put of a copy of the question paper on record to explain that the mistake arose due to incorrect stapling.